Mary Alice Siem: Vacaville Prison and Symbionese Liberation Army

 Siem participated in the prisoner outreach program organized for student volunteers by Berkeley professor Colston Westbrook at Vacaville Prison and other sites.
 At Vacaville, she met inmates Donald DeFreeze and Thero Wheeler through events of the Black Cultural Association.
 She became Wheeler's girlfriend and was a frequent visitor to him at the prison.

 In 1973 DeFreeze was transferred to Soledad prison, from which he escaped in March 1973.
 He went to Oakland, seeking help from white associates from the BCA at Vacaville.
 Russell White put him in touch with Patricia Soltysik, and he started living at her apartment.

 Wheeler escaped from Vacaville in August 1973.
 Siem joined him as they gathered with Soltysik (known as Mizmoon) and Nancy Ling Perry, another white upper middle-class radical.
 These were the founding members of the radical Symbionese Liberation Army.

 Although Wheeler and another associate, Joe Remiro, taught the founding SLA members how to use weapons, he was increasingly at odds at the direction of the group.
 They were planning violent acts to gain attention and recruit more members.

 According to Wheeler and Siem, they left the SLA in October 1973 after frequent arguments with DeFreeze and Soltysik.
 By early the next year, they separated.
-Wheeler had left the area and changed his name, and Siem settled in Redding, California.
+Wheeler had left the area and changed his name, and Siem returned to Redding, California.
 On February 18, 1974, police in Redding sought Siem as a "known acquaintance" of the two escaped convicts, DeFreeze and Wheeler.
 She was described in the press as a young heiress, 24 years of age.

 On 4 May 1974, months after Patty Hearst had been kidnapped by the SLA and they had conducted an armed bank robbery in Southern California, an article was published in The Pittsburgh Courier quoting Siem.
 It carried material originally published in The San Francisco Examiner.
 She said that she had left the SLA due to death threats from DeFreeze: